Cabin Baggage Rules

 Other common items that can be carried in your cabin luggage but for which some rules include:

-Travelling With Duty Free Liquids - New Rules
+Travelling With Duty Free Liquids

 - If you have a connecting flight, security staff may need to open the security bag for screening.

 - If this is the case then please alert the security officer so your duty free liquids may be re-sealed in a new security bag.